-After filling the online refund form, the claimant should send it to the Nodal Officer of the concerned company with attachments like indemnity bond, original receipts and certificates related to matures deposit or debentures, etc. these will help in verification of claim with the company.
+After filling the online refund form, the claimant should send it to the Nodal Officer of the concerned company with attachments like indemnity bond, original receipts, and certificates related to matures deposit or debentures, etc. which will help in verification of claim with the company.

 Step 3.
 From Company to Authority